Navy10021/FakeLense/README.md

    ```

 ### STEP 1.
 Prepare the Dataset
+In this project, 63,678 real and fake news texts were crawled to train the **FakeLense** model.
 To prepare the dataset, you need to run the ***preprocessing.py*** script.
 This script will automatically preprocess the text, label it, and split it into a training and testing dataset with an 8:2 ratio.

 Run the following command:
  ```bash